-All of these proposals also assume some notion of dynamic determination of locality domains (Bobaljik and Wurmbrand 2005; Bošković 2014).
-For instance Moskal (2015a,b) focuses only on locality domains in the morphological realisation of syntactic structures, arguing that each node is potentially cyclic, but whether or not it will become a cyclic node depends on the nodes that are introduced above it (or rather realised after it).
+All of these proposals also assume some notion of dynamic determination of locality domains (Bobaljik and Wurmbrand 2005 and Bošković 2014).
+For instance Moskal (2015a, 2015b) focuses only on locality domains in the morphological realization of syntactic structures, arguing that each node is potentially cyclic, but whether or not it will become a cyclic node depends on the nodes that are introduced above it (or rather realized after it).
 Adopting a similar approach, van Urk (2018) and McFadden (2018) assume that the n-head is a categorical cyclic domain (so does Moskal), but in addition to that, the cyclicity of other nodes above it is still assumed to be dynamic.
-To this McFadden also introduces an additional empty node in Tamil above the #-node, which is also argued to be cyclic.
-Thus in this line of research, it seems that the determination of locality is not exactly unified, and as such still open to debate.
+To this, Mc-Fadden also introduces an additional empty node in Tamil above the #-node, which is also argued to be cyclic.
+Thus, in this line of research, it seems that the determination of locality is not exactly unified, and as such still open to debate.

-Finally, since these proposals focus on the interaction of person, number and case, gender is largely left aside.
-Having seen above that in BCMS the realisation of gender is also important for deriving the suppletion patterns of pronouns, the assumptions on its position and realisation should be made more explicit.
+Finally, since these proposals focus on the interaction of person, number, and case, gender is largely left aside.
+Having seen above that in BCMS the realization of gender is also important for deriving the suppletion patterns of pronouns, the assumptions on its position and realization should be made more explicit.
 In my analysis below, I will adopt the basic premises of this strand of research in terms of how allomorphy functions.
-However I will argue that the domains that determine the spellout of syntactic nodes and affect morphological processes are definite, defined by specific syntactic heads (e.g. the n-head and the gender-feature-bearing head).
+However, I will argue that the domains that determine the spell-out of syntactic nodes and affect morphological processes are definite, defined by specific syntactic heads (e.g., the n-head and the gender-feature-bearing head).

-4 Disassembling Pronouns: The internal structure
+4. Disassembling Pronouns: The Internal Structure

-This section introduces the idea that the complete structure of a (pro)noun in BCMS includes three general zones: nominal base > φ -features > case.
+This section introduces the idea that the complete structure of a (pro)noun in BCMS includes three general zones: nominal base > $\phi$ -features > case.
 I will argue that each of these contains additional structure within it.
-In particular, φ -features are going to further branch into person > number > gender, in that order, while case will include a sub-hierarchy of unmarked > dependent > oblique case.
+In particular, $\phi$ -features are going to further branch into person > number > gender, in that order, while case will include a sub-hierarchy of unmarked > dependent > oblique case.
 Finally, pronouns differ from nouns in lacking a lexical root, thus being a purely functional category.

-4.1 Base
+4.1.
+Base

-Following van Urk 2018, and Déchaine and Wiltschko 2002; van Koppen 2012, I take the base of the pronoun to be crucially nominal.
-Specifically, I will assume that that the pronominal base is formed by the same nominalizing head n that builds nouns by categorizing a root (Marantz 2001, 2007; Arad 2003, 2005; Kramer 2015).
-The pronominal base will furthermore crucially differ from that of nouns in lacking a lexical root (see Moskal 2015a,b; Smith et al. 2019).
+Following van Urk (2018), Déchaine and Wiltschko (2002), and van Koppen (2012), I take the base of the pronoun to be crucially nominal.
+Specifically, I will assume that the pronominal base is formed by the same nominalizing head n that builds nouns by categorizing a root (Marantz 2001, 2007; Arad 2003, 2005; and Kramer 2015).
+The pronominal base will furthermore crucially differ from that of nouns in lacking a lexical root (see Moskal 2015a, 2015b; Smith et al. 2019).
 The pronominal nP thus consists solely of the categorizing head n.

-4.2 Φ -features
+4.2. φ-features

-4.2.1 Feature hierarchies
+4.2.1.
+Feature Hierarchies

-For the purposes of the formal representation of person, number and gender, I will adopt the premises of Harley and Ritter's (2002) feature geometry approach, which views φ -features as consisting of hierarchically organised building blocks.8
+For the purposes of the formal representation of person, number, and gender, I will adopt the premises of Harley and Ritter's (2002) feature geometry approach, which views $\phi$ -features as consisting of hierarchically organized building blocks.

-(12) Structural hierarchy of φ -features (Harley and Ritter 2002:486): Referring Expression
+(12) Structural hierarchy of $\phi$ -features (Harley and Ritter 2002: 486):

-Accounts distributing these features across the nominal spine have mostly focused on two types of features, person and number, or number and gender (see Béjar and Řezáč 2009; van Koppen 2012; Puškar 2018; Puškar-Gallien 2019; Caha 2021).
+Accounts distributing these features across the nominal spine have mostly focused on two types of features, person and number, or number and gender (see Béjar and Řezáč 2009, van Koppen 2012, Puškar 2018, Puškar-Gallien 2019, and Caha 2021).
 I will offer a unified proposal for structural encoding of the hierarchy in (12) within the nominal phrase.